-If you need the vaccine because of your work, such as some lab workers, talk to your workplace health and safety department.
+If you need the vaccine because of your work (such as working in a lab), talk to your workplace health and safety department.

 If you can get this vaccine for free, contact your local public health or community health centre.